 3. Stirring Utensils.
 Plastic stir paddles are a great way to make sure you get your resin thoroughly mixed.
 Thorough mixing is important to making sure that not only your resin cures, but cures without any sticky spots.

 4. Safety equipment such as gloves and safety glasses are also essential supplies needed for resin casting.
 Resins are chemicals and it is important you protect yourself.
 At a minimum, you need to wear gloves and safety glasses to protect your hands and eyes from any possible splashes or accidents.
 We have other resin safety information so you can know how to use resin safely.

 5. A level surface for casting.
 Make sure your work area is not only flat on the surface but is also level when resting on the floor.
 You don’t want to pour resin into your molds only to find they don’t cure straight because your table wasn’t even.

 6. Wax paper, freezer paper or some other protective tarp.
 When resin casting, it is almost impossible not to have a resin drip or spill somewhere.
 By using something with a waxy surface to protect your work area, you can let spilled resin on the surface cure, then peel it off once it’s solid.
 You may even decide to throw it all away and start over since these resin supplies are usually inexpensive.

 7. Resin molds or some other vessel to pour resin into.
 Before mixing and casting your resin, be sure what you are pouring it into is compatible.
 You don’t want to melt or crack resin molds or a container because it couldn’t handle the heat of mixed resin.
-If you aren’t sure if you should be using silicone resin molds or plastic resin molds when resin casting, this article will help you decide.
+If you haven’t gotten your molds yet, this article details the differences between silicone and plastic resin molds.